Swimming is moving along in water.

 There are swimming relay races for teams of swimmers.

-Synchronised swimming is an event for women.
-The team of swimmers make shapes and patterns in the water.
+Once called synchronised swimming, artistic swimming is an event for women.
+Teams of swimmers make shapes and patterns in the water.
 Sometimes the swimmers are under the water.
-They must hold their breath for a long time.
+They must be able to hold their breath for a long time.

 There are solo (one person) events as well as events for two swimmers (called duets) and for teams.